Being safe online

 A healthy dose of common sense.

-There might very well be horny singles in your area, but they sure as hell won't be advertising to you on porn sites bro.
+There might very well be horny singles in your area, but they won't be advertising to you on porn sites bro.

 Don't use "free" VPNs, it's highly probable that the "free" VPN you're using is either A) collecting and selling your data or worse B) providing your own internet connection as a VPN to other users.
 As the old saying goes, "if it's free, you're the product".
 Like email, VPNs are worth paying for which leads us nicely into...